-A detailed report on the scenario analysis process, including key climate-related risks and opportunities identified and final scenario narratives, was presented to the IC to review and endorse, and to the MFM Board to approve.
+In our first reporting period, a detailed report on the scenario analysis process, including key climate-related risks and opportunities identified and final scenario narratives, was presented to the IC to review and endorse, and to the MFM Board to approve.
 This report was reviewed by members of the Climate Reporting Group and Executive team.